CL 16

-The CL 16, or CL16, is a Canadian sailing dinghy that was designed by Ian Proctor, Graham Dodd and George Blanchard, as a cruiser and daysailer, and first built in 1968.
+The CL 16, or CL16, is a Canadian sailing dinghy that was designed by Ian Proctor (1918-1992), Graham Dodd and George Blanchard, as a cruiser and daysailer, and first built in 1968.

 The CL 16 is a development of Proctor's 1957 Wayfarer design and is identical in dimensions and shape, with differences only in interior details.
-Proctor considers it an unauthorized copy.
+Proctor considered it an unauthorized copy.

 Production

-The design has been built by C&L Boatworks since 1968 in Belleville, Ontario and more recently in Fort Erie, Ontario, Canada.
-It remains in production.
+The design was first built by C&L Boatworks in 1968 in Belleville, Ontario and more recently in Fort Erie, Ontario.
+It is no longer in production.

 Design

 Henry Croce and Ken Lofthouse of Mahone Bay, Nova Scotia started as importers of the wooden Wayfarer, until a labour strike in the UK cut off the supply.
 They had the boat adapted for fibreglass construction and started their own production line as C&L. Ian Proctor considered it an unauthorized copy of the Wayfarer.

 The CL 16 is a recreational sailboat, built predominantly of fibreglass, with mahogany wood trim.
 It has double-chined; planing hull; a fractional sloop rig; a raked stem; a plumb transom; a transom-hung, kick-up, fibreglass rudder with an aluminum head, controlled by a tiller and a retractable centreboard.
 Unusually for a dinghy the mainsail is equipped with one set of reefing points.
 The boat displaces 365 lb.

 The boat has a draft of 3.83 ft with the centreboard extended and 0.67 ft with it retracted, allowing beaching or ground transportation on a trailer.

 A motor bracket is a factory option, to allow the boat to be fitted with a small outboard motor for docking and manoeuvring.

 The boat is designed to be sailed by a crew of two, but can accommodate up to six people.

 For sailing the design may be equipped with a spinnaker and a trapeze.